The Best Cheap Eats in Melbourne

 • 18

-This tiny 24-hour diner has become a firm favourite for late-night eats in Melbourne, but you don’t need to be a night owl to appreciate its quality, meat-driven food offering.
-And you don’t need to be flush with cash, either, thanks to a lineup of daily dish specials that all come in under the $20 mark.
+This tiny diner has become a firm favourite for late-night eats in Melbourne, but you don’t need to be a night owl to appreciate its quality, meat-driven food offering.
+And you don’t need to be flush with cash, either, thanks to a lineup of daily dish specials that mostly come in at a surprisingly reasonable price.

-On Wednesdays, you can nab yourself a mighty buttermilk crispy chicken sambo with ranch dressing for $19, while Thursdays are dedicated to hefty reuben sandwiches made with house-made wagyu pastrami ($20).
-And you can stop by any day of the week to try some of the best cheap eats in Melbourne — its cheeseburger ($17.90), steak sanga ($20), hot dog ($17) and sausage and egg rolls ($15.90).
+On Wednesdays, you can nab yourself a mighty buttermilk crispy chicken sambo with ranch dressing, while Thursdays are dedicated to hefty reuben sandwiches made with house-made wagyu pastrami.
+And you can stop by any day of the week to try some of the best cheap eats in Melbourne — its hamburger goes for just $15.90, its Coney Island Chili Dog for just $17.50, and you can grab two dry-aged beef skewers for $20.

 Add to Playlist Read more